halbert-anderson/final-restaurant-reservation/README.md

 5. **Open your browser**

 ```
-Go to http://localhost:3000 to view the application. hhhh
+Go to http://localhost:3000 to view the application.
 ```